Hello everyone! How is it going?

 Besides, the cause was also insane.

-You might have estimated that such a disaster must have happened by a terror or crime with a big group.
+You might have estimated that such a disaster must have occurred due to a crime.

-We are sorry that you were wrong.
-The fire occurred with only THREE WOMAN who did a memorial service in a temple.
+The fire occurred with only THREE WOMEN who did a memorial service in a temple.
 They burned only three long-sleeved kimonos for their past preciouses (three female children).

 Karma sometimes destroys such innocents.
 A few sparks from the fire made this terrible fire.
-So, that was not from any terror or evil.
+Indeed.
+That was not from any terror or evil.
 It was just a SMALL ACCIDENT.

 You now get it.